The best Spanish islands

 I have a personal connection to this island and that’s because of the available water sports, namely windsurfing and surfing.

-It is quite a dry island with a few towns and villages, mostly on the east coast, of which Puerto del Rosario is the capital.
+It is quite a dry island with a volcanic landscape and a few towns and villages, mostly on the east coast, of which Puerto del Rosario is the capital.

 The most popular place to stay for travellers is Corralejo.

-It has plenty of bars and restaurants, nightlife, nice beaches, a good surf break and fantastic windsurfing (when in season)
+It has plenty of bars and restaurants, nightlife, nice beaches, good for surfers and great for windsurfing (when in season)

-Costa Calma is one of the most popular windsurfing and kitesurfing destination in the world between July and August with a PWA Windsurf World Cup in Sotavento.
+Costa Calma is among the best windsurfing and kitesurfing destinations in the world between July and August with a PWA Windsurf World Cup in Sotavento.

 It’s a great island for adrenaline seekers and, generally speaking, water sports.